tianwei-zhang/travel/_posts/2017-04-02-Vancouver.md

 I also visited University of British Columbia and Queen Elizabeth's park.
 Both are nice and worth a visit if you have time.

-This is almost the end of this blog post.
-I want to tell you my favorite place in Vancouver and how I found it.
+At the end of this blog, I want to tell you my favorite place in Vancouver and how I found it.
 I was heading to the shopping district, and stumbled upon an old-looking bookstore.
 Looking through the glass windows, my first impression was the magical bookstore Flourish & Blotts from Diagon Alley (Harry Potter).
 I am a big fun of old books, and I had to go in.
 It is a quiet bookstore without many people around.
 There are books on the shelf, piled up on the floor, and locked away in the basement.
 I picked up my first book, turned to the first page, and it was published in 1930s.
 It is a book older than my grandparent!
 There are many books older than 100 years in that store.
 I bought a set of History of England by James Anthony Froude.
 The name of the bookstore is MacLeod's Books.
 <div class="post-image">
     <img src="img/vancouver/32.jpg" alt="A full-size image example" />
 </div>